 5. Stress or Anxiety

-Chronic stress or anxiety can make your stomach ache and have a negative effect on digestion, explains Ashkan Farhadi, MD, gastroenterologist at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
+Chronic stress or anxiety can make your stomach ache and affect digestion, says Ashkan Farhadi, MD, a gastroenterologist at MemorialCare Orange Coast Medical Center in Fountain Valley, California.

 "We know that the gut is bidirectionally connected to the central nervous system via the brain-gut axis," he says.
 That's why "when you're stressed, you can have stomach discomfort and hypersensitivity."